andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 print = a:nameable -> "a's name is: {name a}"
 ```

-Now only types that have a function `"name"` associated to it will be allowed as
+Now only types that have a function (or field) `"name"` associated to it will
-arguments to the `print` function, if you try and run that program now, it will
+be allowed as arguments to the `print` function, if you try and run that
-fail at compile time instead of runtime
+program now, it will fail at compile time instead of runtime

 ```
 no_name = { foo: 'bar' }